dtanglr/Primitively/README.md

 {
     // Register the location of source generated Primitively types within the application
     // NB.
 No need to use reflection to scan assemblies!
 Each class library that contains source
-    // generated Primitively types also has a 'PrimitiveLibrary' static helper class.
-Meta data such
+    // generated Primitively types also have a 'PrimitiveLibrary' static helper class.
+Metadata such
-    // as type name, underlying data type, example value, min / max Length etc can then be obtained
+    // as a type name, underlying data type, example value, min/max Length etc can then be obtained
     // from the PrimitiveRepository instance within each class library options.Register(Acme.Lib1.PrimitiveLibrary.Repository);
 })
-// Add AspNetCore Mvc model binding support for Primitively types used in APIs.
+// Add AspNetCore MVC model binding support for Primitively types used in APIs.
 This means strongly typed
-// Primitively types can easily be used as querystring and route params too etc .AddMvc()
+// Primitively types can easily be used as query string and route params too etc .AddMvc()
 // Add Swashbuckle Open Api Schema Filter so Primitively types are fully supported in the API Swagger documentation .AddSwaggerGen();